fergusjames/homework-charity-donation-payment/README.md

 ## Architecture

 The example payment integration is built using [Node.js](https://nodejs.org) and split into two parts:
-1. The customer payment user experience which is built as a single-page web application using [React](https://reactjs.org).
+1. The customer payment user interface which is built as a single-page web application using [React](https://reactjs.org).
 2. A webstore server backend for the charity which is built as a web application using the [Express](https://expressjs.com) framework.

 These two elements both communicate with the Stripe service using the [Stripe APIs](https://stripe.com/docs/api).